 The primary non-commercial risks in our operations are bodily injury and property damage.
 We maintain insurance policies with coverage customary for companies of our type and size, including general liability, automotive and workers' compensation but our insurance does not cover all possible claims.
 Our deductible for each line of coverage is the first \$1.0 million per claim up to the claim aggregate amount as defined per each policy.
 The claim aggregate for each policy is calculated as the cumulative excess over the first \$0.5 million of each claim incurred, up to the deductible amount per claim.
-The claim aggregate amount for each policy is as follows: \$1.5 million for workers' compensation, \$1.5 million for general liability and \$1.0 million for automobile liability.
-Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$0.5 million per claim.
+The claim aggregate amount for each policy is as follows: \$1.5 million for workers' compensation, \$1.5 million for general liability and \$1.0 million per claim.
 We also maintain insurance for health insurance claims exceeding \$0.1 million per covered individual on an annual basis.
 Losses up to the deductible amounts are accrued based upon our estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.
 The determination of such estimated losses and their appropriateness are reviewed by management and updated at least quarterly.
 We are not required to, and do not, specifically set aside funds for our self-insurance programs.
 At any given time, we are subject to multiple workers' compensation and personal injury and other employee-related claims.
 We maintain accruals based on known facts and historical trends.
-Our workers' compensation and insurance Costs have been rising over the past several years as our volume of business has increased.
-One of our insurance providers, Zurich American Insurance Company, requires letters of credit from time-to-time to ensure reimbursement for amounts they are disbursing on our behalf, such as payments made to beneficiaries under our self-funded insurance programs.
+Our workers' compensation and insurance costs have been rising over the past several years as our volume of business has increased.
+One of our insurance programs.
+At any given time, we are subject to multiple workers' compensation and insurance costs have been rising over the past several years as our volume of business has increased.
+One of our insurance providers, Zurich American Insurance Company, requires letters of credit from time-to-time to ensure reimbursement for amounts they are disbursing on our behalf, such as payments made to beneficiaries under our